markcerqueira/markcerqueira.github.com/_posts/2016/2016-10-04-phone-disappointment.md

 tags: [rant]
 ---

 It's been a busy month for mobile phones with the announcements of the iPhone 7 and Google Pixel... and exploding Samsung Note 7s!
 Cell carriers in the US have also become more European with how they do subsidies; the "upgrade every two years because you're always paying a subsidy price" ideology no longer applies.
+If that last statement makes no sense to you, check out this [TIME article][1] on recent changes to buying a cell phone.

 So given all this, **do I feel like I need to upgrade from my iPhone 6?**